 Wind insurance affordability is yet another critical need for our constituents and a key component in preserving the Keys’ strong local economy that is a valuable economic engine for the State.
 At the State level, this requires working with and monitoring Citizens Property Insurance Company’s windstorm insurance to find ways to enhance affordability, with the Office of Insurance Regulation to address annual rate increases, and to oppose efforts to increase premiums, reduce coverage, and reduce eligibility.
 Affordable flood insurance is another important issue, but mainly a federal one.
 However, Monroe supports any efforts that may be made by State Legislature on behalf of the 1.8 million Floridians who are policyholders in the National Flood Insurance Program, to preserve the NFIP and affordable flood insurance.

-The spate of preemption bills introduced in recent legislative sessions such as those related to vacation rentals, single use plastic bags, fracking, business regulation, use of county rights of way, represent a significant challenge to home rule.
-We expect these State legislative efforts to continue with respect to preemption, revenue reductions, cost shifts and unfunded mandates.
+The spate of preemption bills introduced in recent legislative sessions such as those related to vacation rentals, single-use plastic bags, fracking, business regulation, use of county rights of way, represent a significant challenge to home rule.
+We expect these State legislative efforts to continue with respect to preemption, revenue reductions, cost shifts, and unfunded mandates.

-It is beneficial for the Board to be active participants in the legislative process by testifying on behalf of the County and working with the legislative delegation.
+It is beneficial for the Board of County Commissioners to be active participants in the legislative process by testifying on behalf of the County and working with the legislative delegation.
 Staff will continue to keep the Board involved in legislative issues through agenda items, resolutions, memorandum, the Florida Association of Counties' “Call to Action” emails and regular updates.

-2019 STATE LEGISLATIVE PRIORITIES
+2019 STATE LEGISLATIVE PRIORITIES INCLUDED:

 FLORIDA KEYS STEWARDSHIP ACT